 170 IAC 4-8-8 Impact of demand-side management on small business

-Authority: IC 8-1-1-3

-Affected: IC 8-1-8.5; IC 8-1.5
+Authority: IC 8-1-1-3; IC 8-1-8.5-10Affected: IC 8-1-8.5

 Sec.
-8. Contemporaneously with the commission’s approval of a utility’s DSM program, the commission shall, under 16 U.S.C.
+8. (a)Contemporaneously with the commission’s approval of a utility’s DSM program, the commission shall, under 16 U.S.C.
 2621(c)(3)(A) and 16 U.S.C.
 2621(c)(3)(B) effective October 23, 1992, do the following:

-(1) Consider the impact that implementation of the proposed DSM program would have on small business engaged in design, sale, supply, installation, or servicing of energy conservation, energy efficiency improvements, or other demand-side management measures.
+(1) Consider the impact that implementation of the proposed DSM program would have on small business engaged in design, sale, supply, installation, or servicing of energy efficiency improvements or other demand-side management measures.

 (2) If necessary, implement a revision to the proposed DSM program to assure that utility actions would not provide the utility with an unfair competitive advantage over small business.

 (Indiana Utility Regulatory Commission; 170 IAC 4-8-8; filed Aug 31, 1995, 10:00 a.m.: 19 IR 29; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA; readopted filed Aug 2, 2013, 2:16 p.m.: 20130828-IR-170130227RFA)

+SECTION 9.
+170 IAC 4-8-9 IS ADDED TO READ AS FOLLOWS

+170 IAC 4-8-9 Procedure for DSM Program Approvals

+Authority: IC 8-1-1-3; IC 8-1-8.5-10

+Affected: IC 8-1-8.5

+Sec.
+8. (a) An electricity supplier shall file a request for approval of a DSM plan not less than one time every three years beginning no later than December 31, 2017.

+(b) A utility applying to the commission for approval of DSM programs shall include the

+following information in its petition or case in chief:

+(1) A description of the each DSM programs proposed by the utility.

+(2) A budget for the DSM plan, including budgets for specific DSM programs.

+(3) A cost-benefit analysis as required by IC 8-1-8.5-10(j)(2) using the following tests:

+(A) Participant test.

+(B) Ratepayer impact measure (RIM).

+(C) Utility Cost (UC)

+(D) Total Resource Cost (TRC).

+(E) Other reasonable tests accepted by the commission.

+A utility is not required to express a test result in a specific format.

+(4) Projected changes in customer consumption of electricity resulting from the

+implementation of the plan.

+(5) A description of how the plan is consistent with the commission analysis

+(6) A description of how the plan is consistent with the utility’s IRP, including providing copies of relevant portions of the utility’s most recent IRP.

+(7) Identification of any undue or unreasonable preference to any customer class potentially resulting from implementation of an energy efficiency program.

+(8) A description of the lost revenues or financial incentives sought to be recovered or received by the electricity supplier.

+(9) The effect, or potential effect, in both the long term and the short term, of the plan on the electric rates and bills of customers that participate in energy efficiency programs compared to the electric rates and bills of customers that do not participate.

+(c) If a utility chooses to offer a home energy efficiency assistance program for qualified

+customers as described in IC 8-1-8.5-10(h), it shall not be included in the overall cost effectiveness analysis of a utility’s DSM programs; however, all DSM program costs and lost revenues associated with this program shall be fully recoverable.

+(Indiana Utility Regulatory Commission; 170 IAC 4-8-9; filed XXXXXX)